ahagitgub/ahacapstone/README.md

 # ahacapstone
 Code Louisville Capstone Project
-This is a personal consultant website that i wanted to create for a LLC that i would like to create.
+I am building a site for a flower drive thru flower shop that a couple friends of my wife ware trying to open.